jetify-com/devbox/docs/app/docs/language_support/python.md

 ## Supported Versions

-Devbox will attempt to attempt to detect the version of Python to install using `tool.poetry.dependencies` section of your `pyproject.toml`.
+Devbox will attempt to detect the version of Python to install using `tool.poetry.dependencies` section of your `pyproject.toml`.
 The following versions are supported:

 * 2.7
 * 3.7